RaduCiurescu/Optical-Cognitive-Reasoning-Agent/README.md

-Built on a Raspberry Pi 5 and stabilized by a custom 3D-printed rig, O.C.R.A. removes the need for manual scanning.
+Built on a Raspberry Pi 5 and stabilized by a custom 3D-printed rig, O.C.R.A. removes the need for manual scanning or real life professional human help.
 The system detects when a document is present, captures it, and uses LLMs to instantly generate an intelligent, conversational assistant.